May 8 2022 (a 11 minutes read)

 That “less efficient means” is a key aspect of games.
 Constraints are put in place to both hinder the players and to craftfully keep the system on the brink of chaos, perfectly unbalanced so that, as Fullerton says, the game “resolves its uncertainties in unequal outcomes”.

 Games have a rather long history as educational tools.
-Games are also fun to play, of course.
-But most interestingly, games imply conflict, but a safe, milder, playful form than what we can experience in the world.
-Thet have commonly been used in education as play-then-reflect tools to be experienced in groups: play a game, then discuss it, so that external, extrinsic perspectives can be brought to fruition inside the game’s context.
-While tabletop games have been the preferred type of games for use in educational contexts, video games have often been the preferred object of reflection, with one famous example investigating the rather problematic relationship between ludic gameplay and narrative fiction in “Grand Theft Auto” as a way to discuss in-game actions and behavior from an ethics standpoint.
+Games are fun to play, of course, but most interestingly, games imply conflict, only in a safe, milder, more playful form than what we can experience in the world.
+They are widely used in education as play-then-reflect tools to be experienced in groups: play a game, then discuss it, so that external, extrinsic perspectives can be brought to fruition inside the game’s context.
+While tabletop games have been the preferred type of games for use in educational contexts, video games have often been the preferred object of reflection, with one famous example investigating the rather problematic relationship between ludic gameplay and narrative fiction in “Grand Theft Auto” as a way to discuss in-game actions and behavior from an ethics standpoint (Walther 2019).

 As such, engaging with games can provide insights that otherwise would be difficult to obtain, and that can then be thoroughly scrutinized and analyzed thanks to a long tradition in game design studies and to well-established theoretical foundations covering a multiplicity of disciplinary points of view (Abt, 1970; Fullerton, 2008; Salen & Zimmerman, 2004).